QuantEcon/Expectations.jl/README.md

 The underlying distributions are objects from `Distributions.jl` (currently `<:UnivariateDistribution`)

+### Quadrature Algorithms

+There are two types of algorithm, `QuadratureAlgorithm` for algorithms which pick their own nodes, and `ExplicitQuadratureAlgorithm` for ones where the user picks.
+Currently, the only concrete subtypes of the former are `Gaussian` and `FiniteDiscrete`, and `Trapezoidal` for the latter (see "Mathematical Details") for the mathematical details.

 ### Expectation Operator

 The package produces an expectation operators, `E`, as follows: